Transpac 2011

 PK We hear that they are.
 The great racing on this Transpac will help.

-Rumour has it Pegasus has self leveling (rotating port to starboard) nav station, can you give us details on that?
+Rumour has it Pegasus has a self-leveling (rotating port to starboard) nav station, can you give us details on that?

-Any other upgrades during the modification process that makes her unique?
+Any other upgrades during the modification process that make her unique?

 PK We focused on making her a beautiful classic.
 The classical surfing sled.

-Are plans/hopes for the fleet to compete in additional down hill events, ie Spinnaker Cup, Coastal Cup, Mexican Races?
+Are plans/hopes for the fleet to compete in additional downhill events, ie Spinnaker Cup, Coastal Cup, and Mexican Races?

 PK- All good possibilities.